LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: LLaMA-Adapter

 where $I_p \in \mathbb{R}^{1\times C}$ and is regarded as the overall image token with the same feature dimension as our adaption prompts.
 After this, we repeat $I_p$ for $K$ times, and element-wisely add it onto the $K$-length adaption prompts at all $L$ inserted transformer layers.
 For the $l$-th layer, we denote the acquired multi-modal prompt as

-where $P_l^v$ denotes the adaption prompt incorporating visual information from the given image context.
-In this way, LLaMA is fine-tuned to generate responses conditioned on vision-language inputs, and can tackle more challenging generative tasks with multi-modal understanding.
+where $P_l^v$ denotes the prompt incorporating visual information from the given image.
+After this, our zero-initialized attention can learn to increasingly infuse the image-conditional semantics into LLaMA by the zero gating factor $g_l$.
+In this way, an LLM can be efficiently tuned to understand vision-language input, and tackle more challenging generative tasks with multi-modal reasoning.